 The square knot — also known as a reef knot — is a simple way to attach two ropes of equal thickness together.
-Because of its simplicity, most people learn to tie a square knot before any other knot — when we learn to tie our shoes.
-OK, so we tie a bow, but the basis of the knot is the square not.
+Because of its simplicity, most people learn to tie a square knot before any other knot when they learn to tie their shoes.

 Unfortunately, the square knot can’t be trusted.
 It’s a secure knot when laid flat against a surface, but it is known for coming untied.
 This is most common when you’re using a modern, sheathed rope.
 Because of this, the square knot is used in situations where there are no major consequences to your knot coming untied.
 It might just be a bit irritating.
 You can use a square knot to tie up a bundle of firewood or to tie up a bandage.